thi-ng/umbrella/packages/wasm-api-dom/README.md

 ### Module initialization

-Before the Zig WASM API module can be used, it must be initialized with a standard `std.mem.Allocator`.
-The currently recommended pattern looks something like this:
+Before the Zig WASM API module can be used, it must be initialized (automatically or manually) with a standard `std.mem.Allocator`.
+The current recommended pattern looks something like this:

 ```zig
 const std = @import("std");